Have clean house, supper on the table, and quality time with your family with the free Balanced Mom Printable Pack.

-By keeping the home clean and organized, doing the laundry, and cooking meals, we create a home for our families to live and love.
+By keeping the home clean and organized, doing the laundry, and cooking meals, we create a home for our families to live and love in.
 What an awesome responsibility!

-The horrible massacre in Orlando over the weekend reminded me that in this often scary world, our homes should be a safe haven for our families.
+When horrible events happen in our world, I’m reminded that in this often scary world, our homes should be a safe haven for our families.

-Home should be a place that our spouses and children want to be.
-A welcome retreat.
-A place to be themselves.
+Home should be a place that our spouses and children WANT to be.

 - Why do a load of laundry each day?